 follows regulation at EU level, covering the European Commission, Parliament, Council and BEREC.
 He also follows postal and telecoms regulation in the Netherlands.
-Martin joined Cullen International in 2007 after an internship at the European Telecommunications Network Operator's Association (ETNO).
+Martin joined Cullen International in 2007 after an internship at the European Telecommunications Network Operators Association (ETNO).

 EU telecoms regulation has evolved over the past decades, inspiring other regions of the world.
 For this reason, this training programme is built on EU experience and framework.
-When relevant and applicable, live-examples and case studies from other regions will be shown.
+Where relevant and applicable, the training will also include case studies from other regions.